Skip to Content

 If you’re struggling to find more positivity in your life, a therapist can help guide you in the right direction.
 Engaging in cognitive behavioral therapy (CBT), for example, can help you challenge negative thoughts and work toward a healthier mindset.

-“In CBT, we teach clients about cognitive distortions, which are negatively biased thoughts not based in reality,” said Schmidt.
-“Often these thought patterns are learned over time and can be difficult to overcome, such as catastrophizing about the future, or jumping to conclusions without having all of the facts.
+“In CBT, we teach clients about cognitive distortions, which are negatively biased thoughts not based in reality,” Schmidt says.
+“Often these thought patterns are learned over time and can be difficult to overcome.
+These include catastrophizing about the future and jumping to conclusions without having all of the facts.
 In therapy, we can help clients reverse this thinking and focus less on impulsive assumptions.”

-Schmidt encourages individuals to remember that processing negative emotions is normal and healthy, and stresses the importance of normalizing therapy and counseling.
+Schmidt encourages people to remember that processing negative emotions is normal and healthy.
+She stresses the importance of normalizing therapy and counseling.

-“We don’t always have good days, and that’s ok,” she said.
-“Maybe you’re running on too few hours of sleep, dealing with financial stress or relationship issues.
+“We don’t always have good days, and that’s OK,” she says.
+“Maybe you’re running on too few hours of sleep or dealing with financial stress or relationship issues.
 Overcoming physical illness can be mentally challenging as well.
-It’s not about being positive all the time, but slowly integrating practices into your life that actively promote positivity.
+It’s not about being positive all the time, but ratherslowly integrating practices into your life that actively promote positivity.
 With consistency over time, you’ll be seeing that glass half full more often.”

 Related Articles